HashimMufti/ff7b5985-6cd4-4c60-ab99-79b3c767f74e/README.md

 1. Fork my repository.
 2. Ensure that you have Python3 setup (with [pip](https://pip.pypa.io/en/stable/) on your Path).
-3. Run the following command:
+3. Run the following command in the project's root directory:

 ```bash
 pip install -r requirements.txt